 Ambitious fuel switch project will slash carbon emissions

-The journey from raw material to finished aluminium begins with energy, and using energy from fossil fuels creates carbon emissions – a lot of them.
+The journey from raw material to finished aluminium begins with energy.
+Using energy from fossil fuels creates carbon emissions – a lot of them.
 Hydro is converting this energy source to liquified natural gas, a much cleaner fuel.

 Hydro’s operations in Brazil start with bauxite, a common element in the ground.
 We extract bauxite at our mine in Paragominas and transport it to our Alunorte refinery in Barcarena, where it is converted into alumina – the main ingredient of primary aluminium.